 Factual Reporting: HIGH

-Inter Press Service (IPS) focuses on providing news and analysis of sustainable development, events on the Global South, civil society, and globalization.
+Inter Press Service (IPS) provides news and analysis of sustainable development, events in the Global South, civil society, and globalization.

 According to their about page, Inter Press Service (IPS) states its mission as “giving a voice to the voiceless – acting as a communication channel that privileges the voices and the concerns of the poorest and creates a climate of understanding, accountability, and participation around development, promoting a new international information order between the South and the North.”